Do you need a new website?

 Here are some easy questions and answers for you:

-Google openly demoted non-mobile websites in April this year.
-They’ve all but said they won’t consider listing them in some search results.
+Google openly demoted non-mobile websites in April 2015.
+They’ve all but said they won’t consider listing non-mobile in some search results.
 With more than 50% of web users now surfing via mobile, you will be missing out on organic traffic if your site doesn’t work on smartphones and iPads.
 Having said that, my very first website built in 1997 looks fine on mobile.
-But technically speaking, it will not pass the Google mobile compliancy test and so is probably not indexed by Google.
+But technically speaking, it will not pass the Google mobile compliancy test and so is probably not being optimally indexed by Google.

 2. Is my site still relevant?